-Men who are aggressive often think they are being assertive.
-Men who are not assertive nor aggressive usually say they want to be more assertive, but don’t say that deep down they are afraid that they will be aggressive.
-Being more assertive is difficult, and comes with some risks.
+Aggressive men often mistakenly think they are being assertive.
+Men who are not assertive nor aggressive usually say they want to be more assertive.
+The fear, though, is that that deep down they’re anxious that their hidden aggression will come out.
+Being more assertive is difficult.
+And it does come with some risks.

-Your non-assertive, laid back guy who never seems to make decisions is (often) actually seething with resentment.
+Your non-assertive, laid back guy who never seems to make decisions is very possibly seething with resentment.
 They are (often) concerned that if they let that out, if they asserted themselves, it would be bad.
-It would be aggressive.
+It could even be violent.